Miri (Star Trek: The Original Series): Production

 This was child actress Kellie Flanagan's first television role.
 She played the Blonde Girl standing on the table in the schoolhouse.
 Between takes her agent, Dorothy Day Otis, got her a line to deliver during the scene, which led to Flanagan receiving her SAG card.

 Another of the actors playing the children, John Megna, had played Charles Baker "Dill" Harris in To Kill a Mockingbird in 1962.

 "Miri" was the first episode to feature regular background cast member David L. Ross as Lieutenant Galloway, one of the few core group of extras that had speaking lines throughout the series.

-Tie-in novel sequel
+Tie-in novels

 The novel The Cry of the Onlies by Judy Klass takes place after the events of the episode.
-All references to Miri's world being a copy of Earth were ordered removed; Miri's world is presented as a long-abandoned colony of Earth.
-(In the original episode, no explanation is offered as to the reason the geography of planet looks exactly like that of Earth.)
+In that novel, there were no references to Miri's world being a duplicate Earth and the planet was instead presented as a long-forgotten colony of Earth.

+Miri's world was again revisited in Christopher L. Bennett's novel Forgotten History.
+In that novel, Miri's planet was not simply a duplicate of Earth, it was Earth, from an alternate universe which had briefly drifted into contact with the prime universe.